pmd/pmd/docs/pages/pmd/languages/xml.md

 </rule>
 ```
 The most important change is the `class` attribute, which doesn't point to `XPathRule`
 but to `DomXPathRule`.
-Please see the Javadoc for {% xml::lang.xml.rule.DomXPathRule %}
+Please see the Javadoc for {% jdoc xml::lang.xml.rule.DomXPathRule %}
 for more info about the differences with `XPathRule`.